elastic/integrations/packages/mimecast/docs/README.md

 ### TTP Attachment Logs

 This is the `mimecast.ttp_ap_logs` dataset.
 These logs contain Mimecast TTP attachment protection logs with the following details: result of attachment analysis (if it is malicious or not etc.), date when file is released, sender and recipient address, filename and type, action triggered for the attachment, the route of the original email containing the attachment and details.
-Learn more about these logs [here] (https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-attachment-protection-logs/).
+Learn more about [these logs](https://integrations.mimecast.com/documentation/endpoint-reference/logs-and-statistics/get-ttp-attachment-protection-logs/).

 An example event for `ttp_ap` looks as following: